ThangLeQuoc/vietnamese-provinces-database/README.md

 # Vietnamese Provinces Database

-A complete SQL database of Vietnamese administrative units, includes
+A complete SQL database of Vietnamese administrative units, includes all 63 Vietnamese provinces and the associated districts, wards sub-divisions.

+## Overview

 ## Database Structure

+###

 ## Installation